Family Bonding Abounds with These US Vacation Destinations

 The real entertainment, though, lies outside of city limits.
 Yellowstone National Park — and all the glory of one of America’s finest natural spaces — lies about 90 minutes south.

-Or if you want to avoid the high-summer crowds, head to Nevada City, a town that has preserved much of its 19th century architecture.
+Or if you want to avoid the high-summer crowds, head to Nevada City, a town that has preserved much of its 19th-century architecture.
 Pan for gold, spelunk in the Lewis and Clark caverns, charter a guided horse ride through the countryside, and hike up a mountain.
+The best part?
+These attractions all have an affordable price tag, making Bozeman a great destination for a budget-friendly family vacation.

 Photo Credit: Getty Images

-Nearby Williamsburg, Virginia, though, has historical panache and plenty and charm to spare.
+Nearby Williamsburg, VA, though, has historical panache and plenty and charm to spare.
 (For even more charm, go at Christmastime as Williamsburg is considered one of the best holiday destinations in the US.)

 Stroll Duke of Gloucester Street where reenactors go about their days as if 300 years hadn’t passed, then try your hand at firing a black-powder musket at the Colonial Williamsburg Musket Range.
 The nearby settlement of Jamestown offers even more history, while Busch Gardens Williamsburg and Water Country USA let children and teens blow off some steam in an amusement park setting.